danjokeny/ScholarshipApplication/README.md

 ===============================================
 Known bugs / enhancements / behavior questions:
 1.  should we move the create user button to nave bar?
-2.  when logging in, the screen goes to applications,
-    ----but applications not selected in nav bar
-3.  when deleting a user, should it also delete all applications for that user?
+2.  when deleting a user, should it also delete all applications for that user?
-4.  i think we need to now add a content schema (we originally said no)
+3.  i think we need to now add a content schema (we originally said no)
     ---if we are going to allow file upload, it should attach it to something, so new content?
-5.  is the amount supposed to default to $2500?
+4.  is the amount supposed to default to $2500?